Code-Institute-Submissions/Knasten-shoot-them/README.md

  - Buttons has gotten a touch up.
 Added JS to disable and change classes depending on game state.
  - New timer can be seen under the score to better keep track of progress.
  - Besides this it is a general touch up of how it used to look.
+ - Most of text has been put to alert boxes to clean up the looks of the site.

 ## Testing
  - Buttons has been manually tested both in-game and out of game.